Frequently Asked Questions

 How long can I work with clients?

-As stated earlier interns have the opportunity to work with clients on both a long-term and short-term basis.
-Full-time Catholic University students receive up to 45 individual therapy sessions at the Center.
-In recent years, the average length of treatment for clients was around 8-9 sessions.
+Interns have the opportunity to work with clients on both a long-term and short-term basis.
+Full-time Catholic University students are eligible to receive up to 45 individual therapy sessions at the Center.
+Currently, as a way to manage service demand and minimize a long wait for therapy, clients are able to be seen for 10 weekly sessions before a shift to biweekly sessions for the remainder of the year.
+In recent years, the average length of treatment for clients during the year was around 8-9 sessions.

 What do interns do after they complete the internship program?